UmizDemud/UmizDemud/README.md

 - 👋 Hi, I’m a Fullstack Engineer @UmizDemud
-- 👀 I’m interested in cool projects and storing the shared code in here.
+- 👀 I’m interested in cool projects.
-- 🌱 I’m currently learning to program better browser based games and staying up to date with the modern trends.
+- 🌱 I’m currently learning to program all sorts of web applications.
-- 💞️ I’m looking to collaborate on job opportunities and interesting projects.
+- 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: uddarendeli1@gmail.com //really..

 <!---